Mutual funds 101: The top 6 questions you should ask before buying a mutual fund.

 2. How risky is it?

-“You can make or lose money on a mutual fund,” says Mike Cunningham, Certified Financial Planner professional at Educators Financial Group.
+“You can make or lose money on a mutual fund,” says Shannon Lamont, Certified Financial Planner professional at Educators Financial Group.
 “Usually, the higher the potential returns, the higher the risk.”
 One of the key roles of a financial advisor is to ensure clients are invested correctly based on their risk tolerance.
 According to Polara, 76% of investors said they had a risk tolerance conversation with their advisor in the past year.
 Discuss the fund’s level of risk with your financial advisor and whether it’s suitable for you.

 3. How did it perform in the past?